mrcbax/logoilab.github.io/Demux.md

 - Are a repair shop of some kind.
 - Will continue to have a use for the adapter after its initial use.

+No other customers will be considered at this time.

 ## Flashing<a name="flashing"></a>

 Lastly, once your Lattice programmer is properly connected to the l​﻿​﻿﻿​﻿﻿﻿​​​​﻿​﻿​​﻿﻿﻿﻿​​​​﻿﻿​​​﻿﻿​﻿﻿​﻿﻿﻿​﻿​​﻿​﻿​﻿​​﻿﻿​﻿​﻿​﻿﻿﻿​﻿﻿﻿​​​​﻿​﻿​​﻿​﻿﻿﻿﻿​﻿﻿﻿​﻿﻿​​﻿​﻿﻿​​﻿ogic board, and you have a valid license entered in the DeMux flashing utility, you are ready to proceed with flashing.
 To flash, perform the following steps: